Dan J. Harkey

 • Bacon and Eggs: Marketed as the “hearty American breakfast.”

-• Core Idea: If you shape the narrative and symbols, you can shape behavior.
+• Core Idea: By shaping the narrative and symbols, you can influence behavior.

 2. Why People Call It “Mind Control”